SundharessB/Therapy-ChatBot/README.md

 These Intel products provide the necessary infrastructure and tools to create a responsive and efficient therapy chatbot capable of offering real-time support and crisis intervention.

 # Demo Video

+# Acknowledgement

+We would like to extend our heartfelt gratitude to the Intel oneAPI community for their invaluable contributions to the development of our therapy chatbot, **Calm Companion**.
+The resources, tools, and support provided by the oneAPI initiative have been instrumental in enabling us to leverage cutting-edge technology to make a positive impact on mental health.
+This project stands as a testament to what can be achieved when we come together to address critical challenges in our society.

+Thank you, Intel oneAPI community, for your support and for helping us bring **Calm Companion** to life.